patrickconnors23/AudioFeatureClusterer/README.md

 After cloning our repo, ensure that you have python=3.6.* installed.

-Install the requirements with `pip3 install requirements.txt`
+Install the requirements with `pip3 install -r requirements.txt`

 ## Usage